ktmeaton/NCBImeta/schema/README_schema.md

 # Metadata Selection from NCBI Schema

 The schema files are designed to act as a text 'menu' for users to select desired metadata to retrieve.
-Lines from the schema can be copy and pasted into the configuration file, into the dictionary of their respective table.
+Lines from the schema can be copy and pasted into the "TABLE_COLUMNS" section of a configuration file (config.yaml).
+Consult the comprehensive file example/config.yaml for a template.

 The schema is of the following format:

-    {"AssemblyAccession" : "AssemblyAccession"}

-This is a python dictionary (associative array, hash, etc.) with the left side of the colon as the key, and the right side as the value.
+    - BioSampleOrganism: OrganismName

 The left side (key) will be the name of the column in the final table and can be changed to whatever the user desires.
 However, please avoid putting spaces in your column names.
+The right side is a keyword specific to the biopython API and should not be altered.

 (Note: It is highly recommended to keep the default column names the author has provided.
 These ensure clarity of which database the information comes from.
 In addition, the default column names are all unique allowing for any combination of full-joins or partial-joins of tables)

-The right side is a keyword specific to the biopython API and should not be altered.
-Its format takes several options (1-4).
+The whitespace (number of spaces) before the dash is important to keep intact when copying and pasting to your configuration file.
+Please do not delete spaces before the dash, as the line must remain properly indented.

+The following sections should only be read if you want to gain a deeper understanding of the XML parsing method, or if you want to experiment with adding new metadata fields from NCBI that have not been implemented yet by the author.

 ## 1) Retrieving a simple node value with biopython from the metadata xml.

 User selects:

-    {"AssemblyAccession" : "AssemblyAccession"}
+    - AssemblyAccession : AssemblyAccession

 XML from NCBI: